-The foundation of the BBA in General Management (Honours) includes 19 required core business courses, a total of 10 business specific courses and/or elective courses, 10 General Education courses, and one elective course, for a total of 40 courses over four years.
-Students pursuing a Concentration will complete 10 specific courses to their concentration instead of the 10 business specific/elective courses.
+The foundation of the BBA in General Management (Honours) includes 18 required core business courses, a total of 10 business-specific courses and/or elective courses, 10 General Education courses, and two elective courses, for a total of 40 courses over four years.
+Students pursuing a Concentration will complete 10 specific courses to their concentration instead of the 10 business-specific/elective courses.